-As of October 31, 2020, each Fund has obtained confidentiality agreements and has arrangements to provide additional disclosure of portfolio holdings information to the following rating and ranking organizations and pension plan consultants: Bidart and Ross, Cambridge Associates, Jeffrey Slocum & Associates, Inc., Marquette Associates, Mercer Investment Consulting, New England Pension Consultants, Standard and Poor's, RV Kuhns & Associates, Inc. The Board of Trustees receives periodic reports regarding entities that receive disclosure regarding the Fund's portfolio holdings as described in this paragraph.
+As of October 31, 2021, each Fund has obtained confidentiality agreements and has arrangements to provide additional disclosure of portfolio holdings information to the following rating and ranking organizations and pension plan consultants: Bidart and Ross, Cambridge Associates, Jeffrey Slocum & Associates, Inc., Marquette Associates, Mercer Investment Consulting, New England Pension Consultants, Standard and Poor's, RV Kuhns & Associates, Inc. The Board of Trustees receives periodic reports regarding entities that receive disclosure regarding the Fund's portfolio holdings as described in this paragraph.

 In addition, the service providers of the Funds, such as the principal underwriter, subadvisers, custodian, administrator, securities lending agent, transfer agent, pricing vendors, proxy voting vendors, financial printers, counsel, and independent registered public accounting firm, may receive daily portfolio holdings information in connection with their services to the Funds, as applicable.
-As of October 31, 2020, the following Fund service providers may receive daily portfolio holdings information in connection with their services to the Funds: Domini Impact Investments LLC, DSIL Investment Services LLC, Wellington Management Company LLP, SSGA FM, Markit North America, Inc., State Street Bank and Trust Company, Ultimus Fund Solutions, LLC, ICE Data Pricing and Reference Data, LLC, ICE Data, LP, Institutional Shareholder Services, Inc., Morgan, Lewis & Bockius LLP, Donnelly Financial LLC, Donnelly Financial Solutions, Bloomberg LP, and KPMG LLP.
+As of October 31, 2021, the following Fund service providers may receive daily portfolio holdings information in connection with their services to the Funds: Domini Impact Investments LLC, DSIL Investment Services LLC, Wellington Management Company LLP, SSGA FM, Markit North America, Inc., State Street Bank and Trust Company, Ultimus Fund Solutions, LLC, ICE Data Pricing and Reference Data, LLC, ICE Data, LP, Institutional Shareholder Services, Inc., Morgan, Lewis & Bockius LLP, Donnelly Financial LLC, Donnelly Financial Solutions, Bloomberg LP, Rep Risk, and KPMG LLP.

 A Subadviser may also provide information regarding a Fund's portfolio holdings to certain of its service providers in connection with the services provided to the Adviser or Subadviser by such service providers (such as analytical services, proxy voting services, portfolio management and operational systems, or clearing functions).
 When purchasing and selling its portfolio securities through broker-dealers requesting bids on securities, or obtaining price quotations on securities, the Adviser, the Funds or their Subadviser may disclose portfolio holdings to the party effecting the transaction or providing the information.
-In connection with providing investment advisory services to fund clients, as of September 30, 2020, Wellington Management has ongoing arrangements to disclose non-public portfolio holdings information to the following parties: Accenture performs certain operational functions on behalf of Wellington Management and has access to portfolio holdings on a daily basis; Brown Brothers Harriman & Co. performs certain operational functions for Wellington Management and receives portfolio holdings information on a daily basis; Acuity Knowledge Partners (formerly Moody's Analytics Knowledge Service) performs certain investment guideline monitoring and coding activities on behalf of Wellington Management and has access to holdings information on a daily basis; FactSet Research Systems Inc. provides analytical services for Wellington Management and receives portfolio holdings information on a daily basis; Glass, Lewis & Co. provides proxy voting services for Wellington Management and receives portfolio holdings information on a daily basis; Markit WSO Corporation performs certain operational functions on behalf of Wellington Management and receives syndicated bank loan portfolio holdings information on a daily basis; MSCI, Inc provides analytical services for Wellington Management and receives portfolio holdings information on a daily basis; and State Street Bank and Trust Company performs certain operational functions on behalf of Wellington Management and receives portfolio holdings information on a daily basis;

-In connection with providing investment sub-advisory services to Domini, as of September 30, 2020, SSGA Funds Management, Inc. has ongoing arrangements to disclose non-public portfolio holdings information to the following parties: Axioma provides risk model and portfolio optimization services; FactSet Research Systems, Inc., provides analytical services; Fidessa Minerva provides order management services; Fidessa Sentinel provides portfolio compliance services; and Virtu Financial, Inc. (ITG Analytical Tool) provides transaction cost analysis.
+In connection with providing investment advisory services to fund clients, as of September 30, 2021, Wellington Management has ongoing arrangements to disclose non-public portfolio holdings information to the following parties: Accenture performs certain operational functions on behalf of Wellington Management and has access to portfolio holdings on a daily basis; Brown Brothers Harriman & Co. performs certain operational functions for Wellington Management and receives portfolio holdings information on a daily basis; FactSet Research Systems Inc. provides analytical services for Wellington Management and receives portfolio holdings information on a daily basis; Glass, Lewis & Co. provides proxy voting services for Wellington Management and receives portfolio holdings information on a daily basis; Markit WSO Corporation performs certain operational functions on behalf of Wellington Management and receives syndicated bank loan portfolio holdings information on a daily basis; MSCI, Inc provides analytical services for Wellington Management and receives portfolio holdings information on a daily basis; and State Street Bank and Trust Company performs certain operational functions on behalf of Wellington Management and receives portfolio holdings information on a daily basis.
+Wellington also makes disclosures of portfolio holdings to other third parties where we do not identify specific clients.
+In connection with providing investment sub-advisory services to Domini, as of September 30, 2021, SSGA Funds Management, Inc. has ongoing arrangements to disclose non-public portfolio holdings information to the following parties: Axioma provides risk model and portfolio optimization services; FactSet Research Systems, Inc., provides analytical services; Fidessa Minerva provides order management services; Fidessa Sentinel provides portfolio compliance services; and Virtu Financial, Inc. (ITG Analytical Tool) provides transaction cost analysis.